himslm01/himslm01.github.io/blog/2025/11/22/pihole-lxc-Debian-Trixi/index.md

 ![Pi-Hole admin details](Pi-Hole-admin-details.png)

 You can use the provided password, write it down - it won't be presented again.

-I suggest instead you can the password yourself at the console command-line using the `pihole setpassword` command.
+But instead I suggest set the password yourself at the console command-line, using the `pihole setpassword` command.

 ```console
 root@pihole:~# pihole setpassword